How Do Butterflies Date?

 attracting a mate and sending away the competition.

-One of the most intriguing behavior to witness can be that of courtship.
+One of the most intriguing behaviors to witness can be that of courtship.
 Each species of butterfly

 has their own display or 'dance', which may be performed by both sexes or just the male.
 These